awslabs/ec2-spot-workshops/content/040_karpenter/set_up_the_environment.md

 ```

 {{% notice tip %}}
 This step may take about 2 minutes.
 In the meantime, you can [download the file](https://karpenter.sh/docs/getting-started/cloudformation.yaml) and check the content of the CloudFormation Stack.
 Check how the stack defines a policy, a role and and Instance profile that will be used to associate to the instances launched.
+You can also head to the **CloudFormation** console and check which resources does the stack deploy.
 {{% /notice %}}

 Second, grant access to instances using the profile to connect to the cluster.
 This command adds the Karpenter node role to your aws-auth configmap, allowing nodes with this role to connect to the cluster.